KRFOSS/kali-docs/nethunter/nethunter-canarsenal/index.md

 ### Can-Utils : CanPlayer

-Used to replay dumped sequences from a log file to car.
+Used to replay dumped sequences from a log file to CAN bus.

 ***CanPlayer - Settings Prerequisite :***